Presentation top top theme: "Tone, Symbol, and Figurative Language"— Presentation transcript:

 6 Hint: If you are asked to compare 2 poems, perform not spend time totally explicating both in her essay.
 Begin with a two-column list or a Venn diagram and also to find a starting point.
 In her essay, discuss the similarities and also differences – however focus much more on the differences.

 You are watching: For a lamb by richard eberhart

 See more: How Many Mikes Hard To Get Drunk Off Of Mike'S Hard Lemonade?

-It is assumed the similarities will be a little more obvious.
+It is assumed the similarities will certainly be a little much more obvious.